Kunstmaan/KunstmaanBundlesCMS/docs/CreatingAPagePart.md

 Ok, so you've succesfully installed the Kunstmaan Bundles CMS, and (hopefully) played around a bit.
 Now it's time to start development.

 We'll gradually introduce all concepts, starting off with the basics.
+Throughout the manual we'll set up a small site for a virtual company.
+So if you follow all chapters, you should have a full featured site by the end of the manual.

 1) What is a page part?